Works in Public

 What does “attending” the League mean?
 What is the commitment if I am selected?

-- WiP is a professional development program for students.
-If accepted into the program, you will be required to take classes at the League.
+• WiP is a professional development program for students.
+Enrolling in and attending League classes is integral to the program.
+If accepted, you will be required to take classes at the League.

 What is the budget for a proposed project?

-$15,000 per project for materials and fabrication, excluding engineering (if required), transportation, and installation.
+$15,000 per project for materials and fabrication.
+Engineering (if required), transportation, and installation are budgeted separately.

 Where will sculptures be fabricated?